freeCodeCamp/freeCodeCamp/guide/english/blockchain/cryptocurrency/index.md

 If you want to earn bitcoins through mining, it can be done through solving mathematical proof-of-work problems that validate transactions.
 Blockchain uses the concept of irreversible cryptographic hash function which consists of guessing a random number (usually less than a certain value) to solve the problem for transaction validation.
 You will require machines with high processing power to be able to solve these problems (for example Fast-Hash One or CoinTerra TerraMiner IV).
 Computer's with a high end Graphics Card installed (such as the Nivida GTX 1080) are also able to solve these hashes effectively.

+The Downside about bitcoin is that it uses alot of energy to mine.
+And its not good for the enviroment.
 #### More Information:
 [Cryptocurrency](https://en.wikipedia.org/wiki/Cryptocurrency)
 [Ultimate Guide to Cryptocurrency](https://blockgeeks.com/guides/what-is-cryptocurrency)